colinwilson/lotusdocs.dev/content/docs/guides/shortcodes/prism.md

 ## Prism Shortcode

-When Prism is enabled in `config.toml` syntax highlighting can also be achieved using a paired Prism shortcode.
+When Prism is enabled in `hugo.toml` syntax highlighting can also be achieved using a paired Prism shortcode.
 The code language is declared using the `lang` parameter:

 ```go
 {{</* prism lang="html" >}}